Meet our team of world-class teachers and supervisors

 After completing an MA in English and Italian Literature at Trinity College, Cambridge, Danny went on to train in acupuncture, Chinese herbal medicine and Chinese massage in both the UK and China.
 With over 18 years clinical experience, he practices from clinics in London and Somerset.
 He is also the editor of the Journal of Chinese Medicine and sits on the Governing Board of the British Acupuncture Council.

 Graeme McCracken started his study of Chinese Medicine in 1998, His main Oriental medical training occurred in London with additional studies in Hong Kong, New York and mainland China.
 He holds a BSc (Hons) in Traditional Chinese Medicine, Acupuncture, and a Diploma in Tui Na (Chinese Medical Massage).
-He is currently studding Chinese Herbs at the White Crane Academy.
+He studied Chinese Herbs at the White Crane Academy.

-Since qualifying Graeme has had the opportunity to worked in the NHS (at the Gatway Clinic) and in privet practice, combining Tui Na and Acupuncture along side Chinese Dietary Therapy.
-His main focus is pragmatic clinical practice, focusing on what works and has the longest lasting results.
-In 2013 Graeme founded Source Point Community Health CIC, a not for profit social enterprise offering Chinese Medicine thought a model focused on accessibility, effectiveness and clinical excellence.
-This service now employs 4 clinicians and treats thousands of patent with Acupuncture, Tui Na and Chinese Herbs, as well as offering courses in Chinese Dietary Therapy, Qi Gong, Meditation and Rehabilitation.
+Since qualifying, Graeme has had the opportunity to work in the NHS (at the Gateway Clinic) and in private practice, combining Tui Na and Acupuncture alongside Chinese Dietary Therapy.
+In 2013 Graeme founded Source Point Community Health CIC, a not for profit social enterprise offering Chinese Medicine.

 Michael McIntyre has practised herbal medicine and acupuncture for over thirty years.
 He has a degree in modern history from Oxford University.
 He has chaired the European Herbal and Traditional Medicines Practitioner Association since its launch in 1993.
 He has an honorary doctorate from Middlesex University and is currently a visiting Professor at this university.
 He is a former President of the National Institute of Medical Herbalists and is a Fellow of this body and a life Member of the Register of Chinese Herbal Medicine.
 Michael regularly writes, lectures and broadcasts on herbal medicine and acupuncture.